-From our experience in working with couples, the average number of sessions needed to transform a relationship in a close bonded one in which both partners can work through their differences in calm and loving manner is about 14.
-Some get to there quicker and may only need as few as 6 sessions, while others take more time and it can take up to about 25 sessions.
+From our experience in working with couples, the average number of sessions needed to transform a relationship in a close bonded one in which both partners can work through their differences in calm and loving manner is about 14-15.
+Some get there quicker and may only need as few as 6-7 sessions, while others take more time and it can take up to about 25-30 sessions.

 Do you offer therapy online?

 While face-to-face is always better, some couples are unable to attend in person for a variety of reasons and so for these people, it is far better to do therapy online than not receiving therapy.
-This can also be a good option for people in remote areas where there are not any suitably qualified couples counsellors.
-I use a platform called Zoom for online sessions.
+This can also be a good option for people in remote areas where there are not any suitably qualified couples’ counsellors.
+We use a platform called Zoom for online sessions.
 Please enquire if you are wanting to have online sessions.